casper-astro/tutorials_devel/docs/tutorials/skarab/tut_hmc.md

 ![](../../_static/img/skarab/tut_hmc/hmc_rd_tag_out_s.png)
 ![](../../_static/img/skarab/tut_hmc/hmc_data_out_s.png)

 Finally lets double-click on the scopes at the output of the HMC reordering function.
 The hmc_reord_rd_add_s, hmc_reord_rd_en_s and the hmc_reord_data_s scopes should look like below.
 You might have to press the Autoscale button to scale the scope appropriately.
 Note how the data increases in a linear ramp and then stays at 255 for a period of time and then begins to increase in a linear ramp until it reaches 511 and then resets.
 If you compare with the HMC reorder read enable signal then the data is actually still a ramp, as not all of the data is valid.
-This makes sense as the HMC reordering logic will only read from the BRAM once the write pointer is a address 255 and then again when the write pointer is at 511.
+This makes sense as the HMC reordering logic will only read from the BRAM once the write pointer is at address 255 and then again when the write pointer is at 511.
 This prevents the write and read pointers from clashing as explained above.

 ![](../../_static/img/skarab/tut_hmc/hmc_reord_rd_add.png)
 ![](../../_static/img/skarab/tut_hmc/hmc_reord_rd_en.png)